// SPDX-License-Identifier: MIT // SpatialDDS Specification 1.5 (© Open AR Cloud Initiative)

 How it works (at a glance)

-1. Announce — each node periodically publishes an announcement with capabilities and topics.
+- Announce — each node periodically publishes an announcement with capabilities and topics (DDS), or registers its manifest with an HTTP discovery service.

 3.3.0 Discovery Layers & Bootstrap (Normative)

-• Layer 1 — Network Bootstrap: how a device discovers that a SpatialDDS DDS domain exists and obtains connection parameters.
-This is transport and access-network dependent.
+- Layer 1 — Network Bootstrap: how a device discovers that a SpatialDDS deployment exists and obtains initial connection parameters.
+This is transport and access-network dependent (mDNS, Geospatial DNS-SD, QR codes, HTTPS well-known path).

-• Layer 2 — On-Bus Discovery: how a device, once connected to a DDS domain, discovers services, coverage, and streams.
-This is what the Discovery profile defines.
+- Layer 2 — On-Bus Discovery: how a device, once connected to a DDS domain, discovers services, coverage, and streams via DDS topics.
+This is what the Discovery profile's IDL types define.

 Bootstrap Manifest (Normative)